 |About Us | What's New | Search | Site Map | Contact Us|

 From Latin epigramma, from Greek epigramma, from epigraphein (to write, inscribe), from epi- (upon, after) + graphein (to write).
-Other words originating from the same root are graphite, paragraph, program, and topography.]
+Other words originating from the same root are graphite, paragraph, program, and topography.
+Earliest documented use: 1552.

 Here is one from Benjamin Franklin that truly demonstrates the power of a pithy epigram:

 “I had never read Martial until I picked up his Selected Epigrams in a new edition with delightfully snarky translations by Susan McLean ... it’s hard to demonstrate the quality of Martial’s wit, since most of his best epigrams are unprintable here.”